In partnership with Foundation for a Healthy St. Petersburg, Living Roots Eco Design, and Pinellas Community Composting Alliance.

 How does Creating a Regenerative Community Food System work?

 The key function of the program is to promote collaboration among community members by reducing food waste in the waste management system while improving their local communities.
-Through free educational classes and an easy to use food collection, donation and pickup system for excess food or scraps via the Waste No Food website or app, this program will help change food waste behaviors in our community.
+Through free educational classes and an easy to use food collection, donation and pickup system for excess food or scraps via the Waste No Food app, this program will help change food waste behaviors in our community.
 Efforts will include increasing partnerships between local farms and non-profit agencies with food needs.
 This pilot program is presented in partnership with Pinellas Community Composting Alliance, Living Roots Eco Design, and Foundation for a Healthy St. Petersburg.

 Community members are invited to join one of the upcoming free workshops that will provide information and tools for diverting food from the waste system, including redistribution and composting.
 Attendees will learn how they can donate extra food to hungry community members and how easy the composting process can be.
 Visit www.myPCCA.org to check out upcoming workshop dates and locations.

-Businesses, agencies or individuals interested in participating in the #WasteNoFood movement can sign up to be excess food or food waste donors (free buckets and lids for scrap collection available upon request) or recipients of the donations via the Waste No Food website or app.
+Businesses, agencies or individuals interested in participating in the #WasteNoFood movement can sign up to be excess food or food waste donors (free buckets and lids for scrap collection available upon request) or recipients of the donations via the Waste No Food app.

 Questions?
 To learn more, sign up for a free workshop or find out how you can get involved in the #WasteNoFood movement, please contact one of our team members below:

 Amanda Streets Pinellas Community Composting Alliance CompostingAlliance@gmail.com